~ Fr. Brian Cavanaugh, TOR

 Let me give Christmas away, unwrapped, by exuberant armfuls.
 Let me share, dance, live Christmas unpretentiously, merrily, responsibly with overflowing hands, tireless steps and sparkling eyes.

-Christmas given away will stay fresh—even until it comes again."
+away will stay fresh—even until it comes again."

 Bells on Christmas Day